 – Nancy Boutwell, Creation Keepers Chair 2019 to present

-St. Andrew’s is a Greening Congregation in partnership with Earth Ministry, a local non-profit organization committed to engaging the Christian community in environmental stewardship.
-Creation Keepers seeks to increase the focus of care for God’s creation in St. Andrew’s facilities, programs & worship, as well as encourage & support individuals in taking steps in their personal lives towards a more sustainable future.
+Creation Keepers Ministry seeks to increase the focus of care for God’s creation in St. Andrew’s facilities, programs & worship, as well as encourage & support individuals in taking steps in their personal lives towards a more sustainable future.

-- engaging in food & faith issues such as eating locally grown foods that are lower on the food chain & eating in community.
+- Engaging in food & faith issues such as eating locally grown foods that are lower on the food chain, supporting pollinators, and eating in community.

 Publishing a monthly article, The Green Corner, in the church newsletter with updates on the activities of Creation Keepers as well as information and supportive ideas on how to be better stewards of the environment for the St. Andrew’s community.

 Creation Keepers would like to ask other parishioners who are concerned for the environment to join us and make stewardship of the earth part of their ministry in the church and the world.
 It can be as simple as joining our Zoom meetings every third Saturday of the month at 3 PM.
 We would love to have your ideas, your companionship, and your partnership as a Creation Keeper.
 If you are interested in participating or learning more about Creation Keepers, please contact Nancy Boutwell at email@example.com